davidamichelson/CLAS3350/schedule.md

 ##	Thursday, March 23:	Christianity and Islam
 ##	Thursday, March 23:	Extra Credit: Lecture by Prof. Simon Goldhill (Optional)
 This is not a class session.
 See *(B)* for assignment details.

+“Self Harm and the Death Drive: A History through Antiquity” by Simon Goldhill, Professor of Greek Literature and Culture, Cambridge University (https://www.classics.cam.ac.uk/directory/simon-goldhill).
+Professor Goldhill is the Department of Classical and Mediterranean Studies distinguished lecturer for the 2022-2023 academic year.
+The lecture will be held on Thursday, March 23, 2023 at 4:10 PM in 203 Cohen Memorial Hall.

 ##	Tuesday, March 28:	Christianity in Africa

 *Assignments*